vmware-tanzu/velero/site/docs/master/style-guide.md

 This page outlines writing style guidelines for the Velero documentation and you should use this page as a reference you write or edit content.
 Note that these are guidelines, not rules.
 Use your best judgment as you write documentation, and feel free to propose changes to these guidelines.
 Changes to the style guide are made by the Velero maintainers as a group.
 To propose a change or addition create an issue/PR, or add a suggestion to the [community meeting agenda](https://hackmd.io/Jq6F5zqZR7S80CeDWUklkA) and attend the meeting to participate in the discussion.

+NOTE: This guide is based on kramdown style markdown.

 ## Content best practices